enkidevs/curriculum/JavaScript/Node/readable-streams.md

 ---
 ## Practice

-Which Node module must be required prior to a readable stream being created?
+Which of the following Node modules needs to be required prior to a readable stream being created?
 ???

 * File system